 Price: 2.141,70 € / year

+What is this 3D design software?
 The big granddaddy of the 3D modeling software, AutoCAD is a commercial software application for 2D and 3D computer-aided design (CAD) and drafting.
 It is available since 1982 as a desktop application and since 2010 as a mobile, web- and cloud-based app marketed as AutoCAD 360.

 AutoCAD’s wide array of features makes it a versatile tool that is used across a wide range of industries: by architects, project managers, engineers, graphic designers, and other professionals.

 Depending on the version of AutoCAD you are using and the demands of your project, AutoCAD can produce satisfying results for beginners, to unlock its full potential requires extensive training.